Section 4: Renovations, Alterations, Extensions & New Buildings

 Significant changes to a building, including renovations over $50,000 and/or requiring a resource or building consent, require approval from the Parish Council, the congregation, Synod and MCPC.

-If the building project is major, you should discuss the project with your Synod Property Advisory Committee from the beginning of the process.
+If the building project is major, you should discuss the project with your Synod Property Advisory Committee (SPAC) from the beginning of the process.
 Your SPAC Property Convenor will be able to assist and guide you through the approval process and advise on the local government requirements, drafting plans and professionals required for the project.

 -